Delegates should arrange their own travel and accommodation for this conference.

 Travel within Brighton and to the conference venue

-The University of Brighton Moulsecoomb campus is a 30-40 minute walk along the Lewes Road from the city centre.
+For those taking part in the fieldtrip, the coach leaves outside the front of the Cockcroft Buidling, which is on our University of Brighton Moulsecoomb campus.
+This is a good 45 minute walk along the Lewes Road from the city centre.

-Moulsecoomb railway station is approximately 100m from the Huxley Building and can be reached from Brighton station.
+Moulsecoomb railway station is approximately 200m from the Cockcroft Building and can be reached from Brighton station.
 Trains from Brighton station to Lewes, Seaford, Eastbourne, Hastings and Ore stop at Moulsecoomb station and take less than 10 minutes.

 Brighton offers plenty of accommodation options from budget to high-end, catering to a diverse range of requirements.
 Delegates should arrange their own accommodation for the duration of the conference.